-Meditation during divorce is a way of finding solutions to issues such as child custody and spousal support.
-It is an alternative to the formal process of litigation in divorce court.
+Divorce mediation is a way of finding solutions to issues such as child custody and spousal support.
+It acts as an alternative to the formal process of litigation in divorce court.

 During mediation, both parties and their attorneys meet with a court-appointed third-party.
 This third-party, the “mediator,” assists the couple in negotiating a resolution to their divorce.
-Parties have the opportunity to discuss the issues, clear up any disagreements and come to a compromise that is feasible for both.
+Parties have the opportunity to discuss the issues, clear up any disagreements, and come to a compromise that is feasible for both.

-Some Advantages of Divorce Mediation
+Advantages of Divorce Mediation

-- You save time and money.
+You save time and money.
 If successful, mediation means sidestepping the formal process of divorce court.
 This shortens the process for the parties and helps minimize the caseload of the Family Court System.

-- The divorcing couple is in control and not at the mercy of a divorce court judge.
+The divorcing couple is in control and not at the mercy of a divorce court judge.

-Some Disadvantages of Divorce Mediation
+Disadvantages of Divorce Mediation

 Mediation puts both parties on a level playing field, even if the situation was controlling or abusive.
 If one spouse bullied the other, mediation sets the weaker spouse up for failure when it comes to negotiating a fair divorce settlement.
 If one spouse was a serial cheater or abusive, these past behaviors won't be taken into consideration during mediation.
 Mediation is about what will happen in the future, not what happened in the past.

-- Pro Se litigants are more likely to be taken advantage of.
-Those divorcing without an attorney, known as pro se litigants in court, are less likely to know their legal divorce rights which may reflect in an unequal or disadvantageous settlement.
-If a spouse is overwhelmed by the divorce process they are less likely to be able to focus on the issues and protect their future rights.
+Pro se litigants are more likely to be taken advantage of.
+Those divorcing without an attorney, known as pro se litigants in court, are less likely to know their legal divorce rights, which may reflect in an unequal or disadvantageous settlement.
+If a spouse is overwhelmed by the divorce process, they are less likely to be able to focus on the issues and protect their future rights.

-How To Prepare For Divorce Mediation
+How to Prepare for Divorce Mediation

-- Do your homework.
+Do your homework.
 Work with your attorney to make sure that all issues to be covered will have a fair and equal outcome for you.
 You will be mediating on child support, spousal support, retirement accounts, division of marital property, and debt.
 Be sure to have all your ducks in a row!

-- If you have children, make them your main concern.
+If you have children, make them your main concern.
 Parents can't go into mediation with the hope of destroying the other if there are children involved.
 Keep in mind that children need two parents who walk away from divorce financially and emotionally whole.